basking-in-the-sun2000/solar-logger/README.rst

 Also updates the daily summary data at midnight.
 In case you missed that time, there are tools that allow you to send data to solcast or update the daily db

 After tuning (sending your data), they claim I'm getting 0.97 correlation of the data.
-There is a adjustment factor in the Energy pane of grafana, for 0.98 (solcast tuning has improved the forecasts a lot!).
-I'm hoping with use it will improve.
+There is a adjustment factor in the Energy pane of grafana, for 0.98.
+With use it will improve (solcast tuning has improved the forecasts a lot!).
 The time period is hardwired to 5 minutes, not sure it makes much difference if you use 10m or even 30m.
 However, since we are only sending data for the active production once a day, it sounded as a reasonable value.

 Also in grafana, there are several limits that show values in different colors.
 You can adjust these to suit your site.
 The solcast forecasts include all 3 sets.
 These are the regular, the 10th percentile (low scenario), and 90th percentile (high scenario) estimates.
 If you rather, you can delete the ones that don't suit you.